-As at the date of this report, there were no unissued ordinary shares under options (10,000,000 at 30 June 2014).
-There were no shares issued during the period from the exercise of options (2014: nil).
+As at the date of this report, there were no unissued ordinary shares under options (nil at 30 June 2015).

 INDEMNIFICATION AND INSURANCE OF DIRECTORS AND OFFICERS

 BAS maintains a directors and officers insurance policy and has paid an insurance premium for the policy.
 The contract of insurance prohibits disclosure of the amount of the premium and the nature of the liabilities insured.
 Pursuant to the constitution the Company has entered into Deeds of Indemnity with the Directors and Chief Financial Officer.